john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 TypeError: cannot concatenate 'str' and 'int' objects
 ```

 What we see is that the function works as expected for numbers, but since Python is a *dynamic* language, it doesn't stop you from trying to add a `string` and an `integer`.
 Of course, you can't add these, so a type error is thrown.
-This is part of the Python "we're all consenting adults" philosophy; you are trusted to know what you're doing.
+This is part of the Python "we're all consenting adults" philosophy: you are trusted to know what you're doing.

 Let's see that same example with key word arguments: